 Software license recycling is simply recovering unused licenses and keeping them in a central location until another employee needs it.
 It is the internal reuse of licenses.

 Once an employee leaves the company or changes department, the individual may stop using a certain laptop and all the software licenses he or she had access to.
-In several cases, installed software seems forgotten on the computer especially if the computer restores to a base image without verification.
+In several cases, installed software seems forgotten on the computer especially if the computer restores a base image without verification.
 In addition, computers are often not reused right away so the installed software stays.
 Often when a computer’s ownership switches, the new user may not need the same software and then the installed software becomes a waste.

 Problems with cloud subscriptions

 People often lose their cloud subscriptions too.
 The prices of most SaaS depend on the features used as well as the number of users who have access to the software.
-Once an employee departs, it’s easy to be unaware of all the SaaS and cloud subscription the individual had access to.
+Once an employee departs, it’s easy to be unaware of all the SaaS and cloud subscriptions the individual had access to.
 For example, an employee contributes to the social media campaigns on a marketing platform like Buffer.
 If this employee leaves, their account may easily seem forgotten and wasted.
 Plus, you’ll want to know who is actually a user of a service like Salesforce as you don’t want to be overpaying for such a costly service just to realize that 10 accounts are inactive.

 Using your Software Asset Management (SAM) with HR processes reveals many ways of saving costs, like software recycling.
 You don’t want to buy more subscriptions, SaaS or software when you could have just reused the licenses you already had.
 Without buying any new tools or doing extensive research, software license recycling is the fastest way to save money.